PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

 ![radius of curavture equations](https://user-images.githubusercontent.com/25223180/52251862-51896b80-2925-11e9-9223-f8980efbc671.PNG)

+Now taking into consideration the above provided expalnation the radius of curvature is calculated by the following lines of code in the implementation

+In this example, fit[0] is the first coefficient (the y-squared coefficient) of the second order polynomial fit, and fit[1] is the second (y) coefficient. y_0 is the y position within the image upon which the curvature calculation is based (the bottom-most y - the position of the car in the image - was chosen). y_meters_per_pixel is the factor used for converting from pixels to meters.
+This conversion was also used to generate a new fit with coefficients in terms of meters.

+The position of the vehicle with respect to the center of the lane is calculated with the following lines of code:

+r_fit_x_int and l_fit_x_int are the x-intercepts of the right and left fits, respectively.
+This requires evaluating the fit at the maximum y value (719, in this case - the bottom of the image) because the minimum y value is actually at the top (otherwise, the constant coefficient of each fit would have sufficed).
+The car position is the difference between these intercept points and the image midpoint (assuming that the camera is mounted at the center of the vehicle).

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.